riclolsen/scadavis-synoptic-panel/README.md

 * Upload the file to some server to make it available online (you can use a Github raw url such as "https://raw.githubusercontent.com/riclolsen/displayfiles/master/helloworld.svg").
 * Edit the Grafana panel with the SCADAvis.io plugin.
 * In the "Options" tab, field "SVG File URL", enter the URL for your SVG file.
+* To embed the SVG file in the panel, first convert the SVG contents to Base64 encoding (there are online encoders) and paste the results in the SVG File URL field.
 * In the "Metrics" choose a Data Source and use the tag name that is inside the SVG file (e.g. "TAG1") as the metric name.
 Example query: "SELECT <value column> as value, "TAG1" as metric FROM ...".
 * Save the panel and it will display the value obtained from the query in the panel as a float value.
 * There are many animations possible such as filll/stroke color, position, opacity, etc. (see "Learn" section on https://scadavis.io site).